Revealing Multimodal Causality with Large Language Models: Multimodal Causal Discovery

 \subsection{Multimodal Counterfactual Reasoning}

-The causal graph $\mathcal{G}^{(t)}$ inferred by statistical methods from the derived datasets $\mathcal{D}_S^{(t)}$ often contains ambiguity (e.g., represented by undirected or bidirected edges in a partial ancestral graph) due to Markov equivalence classes~\cite{Pearl2009Causality} and potential limitations of finite and noisy observational data.
+The causal graph $\mathcal{G}^{(t)}$ inferred by statistical methods from the derived datasets $\mathcal{D}_{\rm S}^{(t)}$ often contains ambiguity (e.g., represented by undirected edges in a partial ancestral graph) due to potential limitations of finite and noisy observational data.
 To alleviate this issue, we introduce the MCR module, which leverages the implicit world knowledge and reasoning capabilities of an MLLM $\Psi$ to refine the causal graph iteratively.

-The core idea is to use the MLLM to explore ``\textit{what if}'' scenarios regarding the uncertainty in $\mathcal{G}^{(t)}$.
+The core idea is to use the MLLM to explore ``\textit{what if}'' scenarios regarding the uncertainty in $\mathcal{G}^{(t)}$, thereby generating counterfactuals to support genuine causal relationships.
 By simulating interventions on specific factors and predicting how other factors are affected and how the sample changes, we generate counterfactual samples that implicitly encode causal assumptions derived from MLLM's knowledge.
 Once validated for plausibility and consistency, they are combined with observational data to provide complementary evidence supporting statistical discovery.

 \textbf{Counterfactual Generation:} We first identify the uncertain relationships in the inferred graph $\mathcal{G}^{(t)}$.
 This typically includes factors connected with ambiguous endpoints, indicating uncertainty about the direction of causation or the possibility of latent confounders.
 These factors then become candidates for counterfactual intervention.
 For an uncertain factor $V_a$, we prompt $\Psi$ with $\mathbf{p}_{\rm MCR}$ to perform counterfactual reasoning based on selected samples $\mathcal{P}^{(t)}=\{\mathcal{P}^{(t)}_{i}\}^m_{i=1}\cup\mathcal{P}^{(t)}_{\rm x}$.
 The model predicts the counterfactual values $\mathbf{v}'_{k}=[v'_{k1},\cdots,v'_{kd}]$ for $\mathbf{X}_k\in\mathcal{P}^{(t)}$ under the hypothetical scenario $V_a=v'_{ka}$.
 Based on the reasoning results, it generates the corresponding multimodal samples $\mathbf{X}'_k$.
 For instance, it revises the original text $\mathbf{x}_{kt}$ minimally to reflect the changes in factor values, producing a counterfactual text $\mathbf{x}'_{kt}$.
 For visual counterfactuals, it generates a brief description of the image modifications and leverages an image generation model $\Phi$ (e.g., Gemini 2.0) to produce $\mathbf{x}'_{ki}$.
 If no changes are needed, then $\mathbf{x}'_{ki}=\mathbf{x}_{ki}$.
 Formally, this process is summarized as: